gem-pasteur/macsyfinder/doc/source/user_guide/big_data.rst

 The workflow use the `nextflow <https://www.nextflow.io/>`_ framework and can be run on a single machine or a cluster.

 First, you have to install `nextflow <https://www.nextflow.io/>`_ first, and  :ref:`macsyfinder <installation>`.
-Then we provide 2 files (you need to download them from the IntegronFinder github repo.)
+Then we provide 2 files (you need to download them from the MacSyFinder github repo.)

 - `parallel_macsyfinder.nf` which is the workflow itself in nextflow syntax
 - `nextflow.config` which is a configuration file to execute the workflow.